 The Compensation Committee may make such rules and regulations and establish such procedures for the administration of the Amended Caret Performance Incentive Plan as it deems appropriate.
-Without limiting the generality of the foregoing, the Compensation Committee may, to the extent not inconsistent with the terms of the Amended Caret Performance Incentive Plan: (i) approve the eligible participants under the Amended Caret Performance Incentive Plan; (ii) grant awards under the Amended Caret Performance Incentive Plan; (iii) provide for the forms of award agreement to be utilized in connection with the Amended Caret Performance Incentive Plan; (iv) determine the terms and conditions of awards under the Amended Caret Performance Incentive Plan; (v) construe and interpret the Amended Caret Performance Incentive Plan and award agreements and correct defects, supply omissions, and reconcile inconsistencies therein, (vi) appoint such persons as may be necessary or appropriate to assist in administering the Amended Caret Performance Incentive Plan; (vii) determine whether an individual has incurred a termination of employment; (viii) determine the extent, if any, to which awards shall be forfeited; (ix) determine whether to accelerate vesting of any award; and (x) take any other actions and make any other determinations or decisions that it deems necessary or appropriate in connection with the Amended Caret Performance Incentive Plan or the administration or interpretation thereof.
+Without limiting the generality of the foregoing, the Compensation Committee may, to the extent not inconsistent with the terms of the Amended Caret Performance Incentive Plan: (i) approve the eligible participants under the Amended Caret Performance Incentive Plan; (ii) grant awards under the Amended Caret Performance Incentive Plan; (iii) provide for the forms of award agreement to be utilized in connection with the Amended Caret Performance Incentive Plan; (iv) determine the terms and conditions of awards under the Amended Caret Performance Incentive Plan; (v) construe and interpret the Amended Caret Performance Incentive Plan and award agreements and correct defects, supply omissions, and reconcile inconsistencies therein, (vi) appoint such persons as may be necessary or appropriate to assist in administering the Amended Caret Performance Incentive Plan; (vii) determine the extent, if any, to which awards shall be forfeited; (ix) determine whether to accelerate vesting of any award; and (x) take any other actions and make any other determinations or decisions that it deems necessary or appropriate in connection with the Amended Caret Performance Incentive Plan or the administration or interpretation thereof.